 As you can tell in the picture with the 4 x 4 skids, I get the most sunlight from the right side of the shed so relocating the windows to the right made the most sense.

-Happy with the new design, I was excited to push the project along.
+Happy with the new design, I was excited to push the project along – as I was making some good progress constructing the DIY shed.

 One of the most exciting and anticipated moments in the project was getting the Home Depot delivery of materials.
 For $75 delivery fee, Home Depot dropped off a gigantic pile of lumber on my driveway.